-Mrs Lebreuilly leads the team of Biology teachers.
-Alongside Mrs Lebreuilly, Mr Mansell, Miss Robinson, Mr Botley and Mrs Bayraktar teach A Level Biology.
+Ms Robinson is the Head of Biology and Mrs Lebreuilly (Head of Science), Mr Mansell, Mr Botley, Mrs Bayraktar and Mr Eldred teach A Level Biology.

 Year 12 Biology

 The A Level Biology course builds on concepts and skills that have been developed at GCSE.
 It presents Biology as exciting, relevant and challenging.
 Lessons facilitate learning and you will supplement them with independent study to make sure that you fully understand the details of the underlying principles and that to ensure that you extend your knowledge.
 Much more emphasis is put on you to complete work as an independent learner.